SHOULDER DYSTOCIA BIRTH INJURY & SHOULDER DYSTOCIA DEATH

 Shoulder Dystocia Complications for Baby

-- Collarbone and arm fractures is a common result of shoulder dystocia.
+- Collarbone and arm fractures are a common result of shoulder dystocia.

 - Brachial plexus nerve damage, also known as Erb’s palsy.
 These nerves extend from the spinal cord in the neck and down the arm.

-- Asphyxia, also known as lack of oxygen to the body.
+- Asphyxia is also known as a lack of oxygen in the body.
 In severe cases, this can cause injury or shoulder dystocia death.
 But asphyxia is very rare.

-- Pneumothorax, which is a collection of gas between the chest wall and the lungs.
+- Pneumothorax is a collection of gas between the chest wall and the lungs.

 - Postpartum hemorrhage, which is heavy bleeding after birth.